CfP: 2nd Workshop on Dealing with Cognitive Biases in Visualisations

 The workshop will include invited talks, short individual presentations, panel sessions and group activities and will provide a forum for participants to exchange ideas and establish a roadmap of the state of the art and identify future research potential.
 We hope to grow this interdisciplinary community to promote future collaboration.

-We invite authors to submit a 1-2 page extended abstract of either a position or technical paper.
+We invite authors to submit technical, position or short papers suitable for poster presentation.
+The paper length is dependent on what you wish to say, but should not exceed 4 pages plus 1 page for references if necessary.
 All submissions will be peer-reviewed and judged on the basis of originality, contribution to the field, and relevance to the workshop.
-Authors will then be invited to contribute to the workshop through individual presentations and to submit full papers (4 to 10 pages), which will be published in the workshop proceedings (following the workshop).
+Authors of accepted papers will then be invited to contribute to the workshop through individual presentations or a poster presentation in the main conference.
+Papers will be published in the workshop proceedings.
 Further details on submission page.

 SUBSCRIBE TO OUR MAILING LIST to receive further information when it becomes available (You will be sent an email to confirm this).